-A life of study: from Aikido to Shiatsu, from Kototama to Waraku, Luigi Gargiulo’s curiosity has always remained alive, showing a beginner’s mentality that in martial arts is the best guarantee of an honest soul.
+A life spent studying: from Aikido to Shiatsu, from Kototama to Waraku, Luigi Gargiulo’s curiosity has always remained alive, showing a beginner’s mentality that in martial arts is the best guarantee of an honest soul.
 After 47 years of tatami, Gargiulo sensei received the 7th Dan Aikikai and joined the Technical Direction of Aikikai d’Italia.
 Let’s follow him along his training path of yesterday, today and tomorrow

 by SIMONE CHIERCHINI

 Luigi Gargiulo sensei is the creator of MI ZAI Shiatsu and founder of the MI ZAI Institute.
 Born in Asti in 1953, he has been a connoisseur and practitioner of oriental disciplines since adolescence.
 A graduate in Information Sciences, a scholar and a practitioner of Zen Buddhism, and a 7th Dan in Aikido, he has been practising Shiatsu since 1978.
 The desire to further deepen his knowledge led Gargiulo sensei to study and practice in Italy, Switzerland, England, States United and Japan.
 The influence of teachers such as H. Tada, W. Ohashi, Suzuki and H. Maeda, the years of teaching as part of the Ohashi Institute in New York, the studies carried out in the East, the constant practice of Aikido, Shiatsu, Waraku and his experience as a therapist, all contributed to the development and synthesis of his current purposes.

 Let’s start from the end: after a long and honourable career as Dojo Teacher and Examiner, 47 years from the beginning, you recently received the 7th Dan Aikikai and joined the Technical Board of Aikikai d’Italia.
 Was the goal as sweet as the path?